Third Front (China): Construction process

 In 1969, Third Front construction accelerated following the Chinese-Soviet border clash at Zhenbao Island.
 Chinese policy-makers interpreted the Zhenbao Island incident as part of broader pattern of aggression.
 Perceiving the border clash in connection with the 1968 Soviet invasion of Czechoslovakia, Chinese policy-makers became concerned that the Soviet Union might view the Chinese domestic turmoil during the Cultural Revolution as a reason for similar military intervention.
 The central Party's efforts to accelerate Third Front work in June 1969 also became entwined with the PLA's enforcement of political discipline and suppression of the factions that had emerged during the Cultural Revolution.
-Those who did not return to work would be viewed as engaging in "splittist activities" (fenlie huodong) which risked undermining preparations to defend China from potential invasion.
+Those who did not return to work would be viewed as engaging in "splittist activities" which risked undermining preparations to defend China from potential invasion.

 The perceived necessity of rushing construction in preparation for foreign invasion, along with constraints on resources, resulted in defects in many Third Front projects.
 Among the Third Front railroad projects built between 1969 and 1971, all but the Chengdu-Kunming railway suffered from major defects.
 Three such projects were completed in the early 1970s but still not fully operational until the late 1970s.

 Sector-specific significance

 The primary achievement of railroad construction during the Third Front construction was the building of ten new interprovincial lines.
 Building the Chengdu-Kunming and the Guiyang-Kunming lines linked all southwest provincial capitals using rail for the first time.
 The Xiangfan-Chongqing and Hunan-Guizhou connected the central and western provinces by rail for the first time.

 Chinese policy-makers determined that vehicle manufacturing should be advanced, and therefore the First Automotive Works transferred a third of its workforce to develop the Second Automobile Works as part of the campaign.

+Significantly expanding its nuclear weapons production capacity, China built another set of fissile material production facilities in the Third Front areas.
 In Sichuan province, China developed an integrated nuclear sector which included uranium mining and processing facilities.

 Electronics manufacturing expanded during the Third Front and by 1980, inland China accounted for more than half of the country's electronics production capacity and work force.
 Major production facilities were built in Sichuan, Shaanxi, and Guizhou, with the most widely known electronics factory being Changhong Electric in Mianyang, Sichuan.
+From 1969 to 1970, China increased its number of electronics factories by 2.5 times.
+This was more than twenty times the number of electronics factories China had in 1965.

 In the late 1960s and the early 1970s, nearly all work units in China's aerospace industry were established via the Third Front.
 These Third Front Projects benefitted China's space program through the launch of Dong Fang Hong 1 (China's first satellite) in 1970, expansion of Jiuquan Satellite Launch Center, building Xichang Satellite Launch Center, and building Taiyuan Satellite Launch Center.